Anquan Boldin considering return, Bills tell agent OK to shop him

 The letter, dated Thursday, mentions Boldin's desire to be in closer proximity to his home in Florida and his family.?

-Boldin told ESPN at the time, "Football has afforded me a platform throughout my career to have a greater impact on my humanitarian work, and at this time, I feel drawn to make the larger fight for human rights a priority.
+?In a statement to ESPN announcing his retirement, he said, "Football has afforded me a platform throughout my career to have a greater impact on my humanitarian work, and at this time, I feel drawn to make the larger fight for human rights a priority.
 My life's purpose is bigger than football."

-In their letter granting permission to seek a trade, the Bills noted that Boldin may not make visits, undergo a physical or try out with other teams at this time.
-The Bills reserved the right to have ultimate say on trade compensation and the designated club.?
+In the letter granting permission to seek a trade, the Bills noted that Boldin may not make visits, undergo a physical or try out with other teams at this time.
+The Bills reserved the right to have ultimate say on trade compensation and the designated club.

-The trade deadline is Tuesday, Oct.
-31, so there is a finite window on any trade talks.

 Drafted by the Arizona Cardinals, where he played his first seven seasons, Boldin walked away from the game with 1,076 receptions for 13,779 yards and 82 touchdowns.
 He won a Super Bowl with the Baltimore Ravens in the 2012 season.
 He also played for the San Francisco 49ers and the Detroit Lions.